gurubagawan/ada-test/README.md

 ## Maintainers help

 When we have a new version ready run the following script while at the repo root.
+WARNING this will remove any un-commited changes you may have made in the repository so ensure you commit them or are on master.

 ```
 ./scripts/package.sh